Sanchez provides closing act in 9th, White Sox edge Royals

-CHICAGO (AP) — Yolmer Sanchez provided the closing act in his two-day performance, hitting an RBI single in the ninth inning that sent the Chicago White Sox over the Kansas City Royals 2-1 Tuesday in the resumption of a suspended game.
+Sanchez provided the closing act, hitting an RBI single in the ninth inning that sent the Chicago White Sox over the Kansas City Royals 2-1 in the resumption of a suspended game.

 Getting the field into shape was quite a chore after play was stopped Monday in the bottom of the fifth with a runner on second and two outs following two long rain delays totaling about four hours.
 The game resumed at 5:40 p.m.
 EDT, ahead of the regularly scheduled night matchup.